gambitproject/jsgte/README.md

 http://gambitproject.github.io/jsgte/

-To update this when changes happen to master do the following
+To update this when changes happen to master type

-# pip install ghp-import
   ghp-import -p html

 This moves html, which contains index.html to the root of a new branch gh-pages.
 For more details see

 https://help.github.com/categories/github-pages-basics/

+On Linux you can install ghp-import via

+  pip install ghp-import